-Please keep in mind as weather patterns change and we make our final ‘predictions,’ we need a MINIMUM of 4 hours of dry weather to allow for setup, performance, and breakdown…not simply dry conditions at 8pm.
+It is important to note that our ability to predict weather conditions can change as weather patterns shift, and we require a minimum of four hours of dry weather to allow for setup, performance, and breakdown—not just dry conditions at 8pm.

 Are there any rain dates for missed performances?

 What is the real name of the bandstand?